theojin/tizen-docs/docs/application/dotnet/get-started/mobile/first-app.md

     ![Select deployment
     target](media/cs_first_building_emulator_list.png)

-4. If deployment is successful, the application icon is visible on the emulator or device screen.
+4. If deployment is successful, the application icon is visible on the device screen.
     Click the icon to launch the application.
-    The following figure shows the launched application on the mobile emulator:
+    The following figure shows the launched application on the IoT reference board:

     ![Application running on the mobile
-    emulator](media/cs_first_building_emulator_mobile.png)
+    emulator](media/cs_first_building_emulator_mobile.png) FIXME

 Visual Studio uses the Smart Development Bridge (SDB) to communicate with the target device or emulator.
 If you encounter problems with